Your home should be peaceful and relaxing, and having basic home fire safety in place can bring you peace of mind.

-Firescape has crafted this guide on how to practise home fire safety, with information on common sources of home fires, safety and evacuation planning, and handy fire extinguishing products that could make all the difference.
+Firescape has information on basic home fire safety and evacuation planning, and handy fire extinguisher products that could make all the difference.

 With a variety of heat sources in one area, it’s no wonder that close to 60% of all home fires originate in the kitchen.
 The potential risk increases exponentially in a communal space.

 For the kitchen, we would recommend a heat alarm to identify any dangerous temperature changes.
-They are widely available online and in hardware stores with easy installation, so there is no need to call an electrician.
+They are available online and in hardware stores with easy installation.

 Getting the right alarm is pointless if you’re not cooking safely.

 First, don’t leave any pots or pans unattended if they’re on heat as it only takes a second for them to go up in flames.

 Be mindful of how you use tea towels, aprons, oven mitts or any other cloth material.

 Often, manufacturers use flammable materials to make kitchen accessories, which can catch fire quickly.